ghacks Technology News

 Top 5 Security Plugins For Firefox, Chrome And Internet Explorer

 Which browser is the most secure web browser?
-That’s a question that is hard to answer and Internet users usually mention the web browser that they are using when asked the question.
-There are some differences in the architecture.
-Google Chrome and Internet Explorer for example make use of sandboxes that prevent that the whole web browser is attacked if malicious code is executed in a tab in the browser.
+That's a question that is hard to answer, and Internet users usually mention the web browser that they use when asked the question.
+There are some differences in the architecture of browsers.

-Additional differences become apparent in the web browser plugin development and availability.
-Some browsers offer thousands of plugins while others only a handful.
-Plugins can be a very effective way of adding additional protection to the web browser.
-This article is about the top 5 security plugins for the most popular web browsers.
+Extension can be a very effective way of adding additional protection to the web browser.
+This article covers the top 5 security plugins for IE, Chrome and Firefox.
 If you know of a plugin that is missing in the list let us (and everyone else) know about it in the comments.

 Mozilla Firefox

-No Script – The one add-on that many security experts do not want to live without.
+No Script - The one add-on that many security experts do not want to live without.
 No Script can block script execution on websites.
 It does so on all websites by default with the option to enable specific scripts temporarily or permanently.
-The add-on can prevent script based attacks (most of them are) if used correctly.
+The add-on can prevent script-based attacks (most of them are) if used correctly.

-Last Pass – The password manager for Firefox.
-It can generate and remember secure passwords, fill out forms and even auto login the user into websites.
-The three important security related features are secure password generation, password storing and auto login.
+Last Pass - The password manager for Firefox.
+It can generate and remember secure passwords, fill out forms and even auto-login the user into websites.
+The three important security-related features are secure password generation, password storing and auto login.
 Secure passwords have the weakness that they are hard to remember.
 It is simply easier to remember 123456 than f&z_cU!;re4xZ especially if you consider that unique passwords should be used one every website.
 With Last Pass users get unlimited secure passwords with the need to only remember the master password.
-The auto login feature can be very effective against phishing attacks as it won’t work on phishing websites that use a different url than the original.
+The auto login feature can be very effective against phishing attacks as it won't work on phishing websites that use a different URL than the original.

 CS Lite – Cookie permissions on a per-site basis.
 Allows the user to block or allow cookies permanently or temporarily.

 Backup: Febe Firefox Backup.
 It is always a good idea to create regular backups to be prepared when data gets corrupted or deleted.
-Febe is a Firefox add-on that can backup all profile data of the web browser including bookmarks, settings, extensions and passwords.
+Febe is a Firefox add-on that can backup all profile data of the web browser including bookmarks, settings, extensions, and passwords.

 Google Chrome

-Last Pass – The Last Pass password manager is also available for the Google Chrome web browser.
+Last Pass - The Last Pass password manager is also available for the Google Chrome web browser.
 Extension support is currently only available for dev releases of the Google browser.
-The functionality on the other hand is similar to that of the Firefox add-on.
-It is possible to generate passwords, store them and use the auto login feature.
+The functionality, on the other hand, is similar to that of the Firefox add-on.
+It is possible to generate passwords, store them and use the auto-login feature.

 Flash Block – This is the closest to the No Script Firefox add-on.
 Flash Block will only block Flash content but not other script related objects.